 What I saw down there, I shall not relate in detail – the ghosts were mine.
-Behind the fog lay a cold and a decay that should not exist in such places; a few forts stood still tall in the morass, but their pillars were cracked and crumbling.
+Behind the fog lay a cold and a decay that should not exist in such places; a few forts stood still tall in the morass, valiant and resilient, but their pillars were cracked and crumbling.
 What had once dwelt there had been reduced to ghastly forms, passive and lingering, but not without rancour.
 Small vessels were thrown to wind, their occupants gazing into the blank horizon in silent horror.

 I shall neglect no more … if I can.

 Later, I made my way back to the eye, and saw that it had been restored.
 I saw then that it had not been a painting, but a mirror in which my own eye had been reflected.

 On the way out, I noticed an inscription above the entrance to the gallery.
 It said: ‘Do not neglect to review the nature of your being at frequent interval lest you be unexpectedly disturbed by unpleasant discoveries’ and was signed “Varla Mundalj”.